 - Jeni Davidson-Clement is from Memphis, Tennessee where she is a 5th grade teacher in a local, public, charter elementary school.
 Jeni holds an undergraduate degree in Early Childhood Education and a Masters in Teaching.
 Since working in the public school system, Jeni has become passionate about providing an equitable education to all students and educating others how to work together to achieve this task.

-Assistant Professor of Conflict Analysis and Resolution, Carter SchoolTehama Lopez Bunyasi is Assistant Professor at the Jimmy and Rosalynn Carter School for Peace and Conflict Resolution at George Mason University.
+Associate Professor of Conflict Analysis and Resolution, Carter SchoolTehama Lopez Bunyasi is Associate Professor at the Jimmy and Rosalynn Carter School for Peace and Conflict Resolution at George Mason University.
 A political scientist by training, her scholarship is broadly concerned with matters of race, racism and antiracism in the United States, with specializations in structural inequality, racial attitudes and ideologies, racial marginalization, and the politics of whiteness.

 - Marcia is an attorney and brings over 20 years of experience working in Diversity, Equity and Inclusion (DEI) across industries and with various levels within those to include Fortune 500 companies, chief and senior executives, financial institutions, universities, not-for-profit, faith-based and within the public-sector.

 Jamie Raskin, U.S. Representative for Maryland’s 8th Congressional District